From Leonardo da Vinci's 15th-century sketches to the very first manned gliders and airplanes, these early prototypes made modern flight possible.

 The Pre-Engine Era Of Aviation

-Humanity had perhaps always dreamed of flying.
-While we can't say for sure whether our cave-dwelling predecessors looked at birds with envy, there is some evidence that people in ancient times at least toyed with the thought.
-The story of Icarus, for example, while being a cautionary tale about hubris, shows that the concept of human flight had at the very least worked its way into myth.
+Humanity has perhaps always dreamed of flying.
+While we can't say for certain whether our cave-dwelling predecessors looked at birds with envy, there is some evidence that people in ancient times at least toyed with the thought.
+The story of Icarus, for example, while being a cautionary tale about hubris, shows that the concept of human flight had, at the very least, worked its way into myth.

 But more concretely, the idea of practically creating a flying machine filled the sketchbooks of the 15th-century polymath Leonardo da Vinci.
-While most of da Vinci's designs were purely theoretical, many of his designs for things like ornithopters and parachutes weren't actually that far off from some of the real flying machines that emerged at the tail end of the 19th century.
+While most of da Vinci's designs were purely theoretical, his concepts for things like ornithopters and parachutes weren't actually that far off from some of the real flying machines that emerged at the tail end of the 19th century.

 Public DomainA page from one of Leonardo da Vinci's notebooks, showing his design for an "aerial screw."

 Da Vinci was unfortunately crippled in his pursuit of flight due to the limitations of his time.
-As pioneering and brilliant as he was, science as a whole was sadly a few hundred years away from being able to identify the necessary components for flight.
+As pioneering and brilliant as he was, science as a whole was a few hundred years away from being able to determine the necessary components for flight.

-The man who did eventually identify those components was Sir George Cayley, an English pioneer known as the "Father of Aeronautics" — even if he is often overlooked in casual conversation.
+The man who did eventually identify those components was Sir George Cayley, an English pioneer known as the "Father of Aviation," even if he is often overlooked in casual conversation.

 Cayley went on to design various gliders, helicopters, airships, and fixed-wing machines throughout the rest of his career, but he was hardly the only person making strides in aviation.

 Across Europe and America, the race to flight was in full swing.
-Inventors and aviation enthusiasts were working day and night to propel humanity quite literally into the skies.
+Inventors and aviation enthusiasts were working day and night to propel humanity into the skies.

-In France, Alphonse Pénaud was working to advance the theory of wing contours and aerodynamics.
-He tested his innovations in 1871, when he flew the "Planophore," a rubber-powered model monoplane that demonstrated remarkable levels of stability and control not seen in other flying machines.
-Later designers would look back to Pénaud's contributions when creating their own machines, as stable control was naturally a key element to manned flight.
+Meanwhile, in France, Alphonse Pénaud was working to advance the theory of wing contours and aerodynamics.
+He tested his innovations in 1871, when he flew the Planophore, a rubber band-powered model monoplane that demonstrated remarkable levels of stability and control not seen in other flying machines.
+Later designers would look back to Pénaud's contributions when creating their own machines, as stable control is naturally a key element of manned flight.

 And those experiments eventually led to the creation of the world's first fully practical airplane.

-How The Wright Brothers Changed Human Aviation Forever
+How The Wright Brothers Changed Flying Machines Forever

-Between 1900 and 1902, the Wright brothers built a series of gliders, taking their own hyper-detailed notes and iterating on each design.
+Between 1900 and 1902, the Wright brothers built a series of gliders, taking their own hyper-detailed notes on each design and making changes as needed.
 Perhaps the most substantial development was that of the three-axis control system, which allowed a pilot to steer the aircraft effectively and with great precision.
-The brothers also designed and built a lightweight internal combustion engine and efficient propellors, leading to the creation of the Wright Flyer.
+The brothers also designed and built a lightweight internal combustion engine and efficient propellers, leading to the creation of the Wright Flyer.

 Then, on Dec.
-17, 1903, at Kill Devil Hills near Kitty Hawk, North Carolina, the Wright brothers successfully completed the first powered, controlled, and sustained flight of a heavier-than-air aircraft.
-Orville Wright piloted the Wright Flyer for 12 seconds over a course of 120 feet, and with that the era of modern aviation had truly begun.
+17, 1903, at Kill Devil Hills near Kitty Hawk, North Carolina, the Wright brothers successfully completed the first manned, powered, controlled, and sustained flight of a heavier-than-air plane.
+Orville piloted the Wright Flyer for 12 seconds over a course of 120 feet, and with that, the era of modern aviation had truly begun.

 After securing a patent for their invention, they went on to sign contracts with both the U.S. Army and French investors who wanted to build and sell licensed Wright airplanes.

-By 1910, the brothers had established both the Wright Company and the Wright Exhibition Company to oversee their rapidly growing business, and although Wilbur Wright would die just a few years later on May 30, 1912, his brother Orville lived on for another 36 years and saw even greater advancements in the technology he had helped build.
+By 1910, the brothers had established a company to oversee their rapidly growing business, and although Wilbur Wright would die just a few years later on May 30, 1912, his brother Orville lived on for another 36 years and saw even greater advancements in the technology he had helped build.

 Fascinated by this look at vintage flying machines?
-Next, see which legendary innovators join the Wright brothers among famous inventors who don't actually deserve credit for their most famous breakthrough.
-Then, take flight beyond our atmosphere and have a look at some vintage NASA photos from the glory days of space travel.
+Next, see which legendary innovators join the Wright brothers among famous inventors who don't actually deserve credit for their best-known breakthrough.
+Then, take flight beyond our atmosphere and take a look at some vintage NASA photos from the glory days of space travel.

 John Kuroski is the editorial director of All That's Interesting.
 He graduated from New York University with a degree in history, earning a place in the Phi Alpha Theta honor society for history students.
 An editor at All That's Interesting since 2015, his areas of interest include modern history and true crime.